Tammy Lenski LLC is a business that deals with conflict resolution in the workplace, and Dr Lenski approached me to redesign the logo and stationery.

 “The card looks perfect!
 I love it.
 Go ahead and send me the files and I’ll pursue the die-cut questions with my printer.
 Thanks so much for your work on this, David.
 Best business card I’ve ever had…and one I’m finally satisfied with.”

 The die-cut questions that needed answering revolved around the following image:

 Whether Tammy’s chosen business card printer could work with the segmented die-cut, at the size shown in the card design above, would need clarified.
 It’s possible that the size is too small.
-Regardless, I went ahead and created a mock-up of what the business card will look like when printed.
+I went ahead and created a mock-up of how the card will look when printed.

 “David Airey’s work impressed me on multiple levels.
 He had an uncanny sense for what I was pondering but hadn’t yet said aloud, really listened effectively to what I was seeking, brought forward beautiful design ideas for my consideration, and did it all in a timely manner and with excellent communication skills.
 How could so many terrific characteristics and abilities find their way into one graphic designer?
 I recommend David unequivocally and would hire him again in a heartbeat.”